sshlog/agent/readme.md

 # sshlog

-SSHLog is a free, source-available Linux daemon that passively monitors OpenSSH servers via eBPF to:
+SSHLog is a free, source-available Linux daemon written in C++ and Python that passively monitors OpenSSH servers via eBPF to:

   - **Record all SSH session activity** (commands and output) to log files for any connecting user
   - Allow administrators to **share an SSH session** with any logged in user